nospaceships/node-net-ping/README.md

 ## Version 1.1.6 - 17/05/2013

- * Session IDs are now 2 bytes (previously 1 byte), and request IDs are also now 2 bytes long (previously 3 bytes)
+ * Session IDs are now 2 bytes (previously 1 byte), and request IDs are also now 2 bytes (previously 3 bytes)
- * Each ICMP error response now has an associated error class (i.e. the `Time exceeded` response maps onto the `ping.TimeExceededError` class)
+ * Each ICMP error response now has an associated error class (e.g. the `Time exceeded` response maps onto the `ping.TimeExceededError` class)
  * Call request callbacks with an error when there are no free request IDs because of too many outstanding requests